 In the low bottom of Montana

-there is a town.
+lies a town.
 On the outskirts

-of that town there is a road.
-It winds
+of that town lies a road, winding

 through the Hyalite hills.
 It crosses